 Best Crypto Exchanges in the UK

-The best crypto exchanges in the UK are Coinbase, eToro, and CoinJar.
-These exchanges are registered with the FCA and facilitate the seamless buying and selling of Bitcoin and other cryptocurrencies directly from your smartphone, tablet, or computer.
+The best crypto exchanges in the UK are eToro, Coinbase, and CoinJar.
+These exchanges facilitate the seamless buying and selling of Bitcoin and other cryptocurrencies directly from your smartphone, tablet, or computer.

 Scroll down for a detailed review of each exchange and to discover our top five crypto exchanges for buying, selling, and holding Bitcoin, Ethereum, XRP, USD Coin, Dogecoin, and other cryptocurrencies in the UK.

 Cryptoassets and crypto exchanges are not regulated in the UK, but the UK’s financial watchdog, the Financial Conduct Authority (FCA), requires crypto exchanges operating in the UK to complete a registration process.
-Below, we’ve noted the crypto exchanges currently registered with the FCA.
+Below, we’ve provided a list of crypto exchanges, indicating whether or not they are registered with the FCA.

 Please keep in mind that cryptoassets are highly volatile, and there is no government protection for your crypto holdings.
 You could lose all the money you put into them.